buildo/avenger/docs/core/Dependencies.md

 The most important part of a `Dependency` is the `query`.
 As you have guessed, this is the query to depend on.

-`map` allows you to manipulate the result of `query` before this is fed passed along as parameter.
+`map` allows you to manipulate the result of `query` before this is passed along as parameter.

 For example, you may have a query `B` that needs the user name of the current user.
-If you have the query `A` that returns the user, you can "extract" the user name from `A` in the dependency definition.
+If you have the query `A` that returns the user, you can "extract" the user name from `A` using `map`.
 Here's the complete example:

 ```js
 const A = Query({